hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 ```

 You've now modified the partition table so that partition one is an empty dummy partition, tricking the Lenovo bios, and preventing it from borking at seeing an `ee` type protective MBR partition as the first partition.

+If you used this guide to edit the PC-BSD installation media to make it bootable, remember to switch back to legacy boot in the BIOS, or it will try to UEFI boot (which is currently broken on T520).
+To do so, press `F1` key at computer boot and choose `Startup` -> `UEFI/Legacy Boot` -> `Legacy`.